-Band, orchestra (college or Philharmonic), a cappella choir, Mendelssohn club, Schumann Club, Instrumental Ensemble, Vocal Ensemble, Mixed Chorus.
+Band, orchestra, a cappella choir, Mendelssohn club, Schumann Club, Instrumental Ensemble, Vocal Ensemble, Mixed Chorus.

 In addition to the above, the director of the Division of Music reserves the right to pass upon other musical activities to fulfill this purpose.